Credit Card, Debit Card, Bank Transfer, Sofort, Neteller, PayPal, Skrill.

 The good thing about the web version is that closing a trade is easier as when you click on it it will show a small “X” on it.

 eToro is quite open about their fees which is something we like, in every asset they explain which are the overnight fee charges.
 The list of assets is huge and there is no point in us naming all of them, but to give you an idea, below you’ll find a screenshot taken from their fees page:

 Here you can see the fees per 1 unit of some highly traded indices like the Nasdaq 100 or the FTSE100 (UK100).

 Remember, when opening a trade on eToro you always pay spread (the difference between both buy and sell prices) and when the trade is leveraged you’ll pay overnight fees on it if it remains open until the next trading day.

 Our overall feeling with eToro fees is that they're very transparent yet their spreads are higher in many cases when compared to their competition.

-eToro's minimum deposit is $200, there is no charges or fees from their side when depositing funds, their minimum deposit size varies as follows:
+eToro's minimum deposit is $50, there are no charges or fees from their side when depositing funds yet it's very important to note that a conversion fee may be applied as withdrawals and deposits are conducted in USD and any other currency will have to be converted.
+Their minimum deposit size varies as follows: